Skip to content

 Strengths

-• Unified API: Access to 36+ proprietary data sources in a single query.
+• Unified API: Access to licensed repositories (PubMed, SEC, Wiley) in a single request.

-• Agent-Ready: Returns structured, LLM-ready data rather than just links.
+• Agent-Ready: Returns structured, LLM-ready data rather than just a list of links.

 Limitations